 Living in a LCOL city can stretch your budget and allow you to live a decent quality of life at a much lower price point.

 If you’re currently living paycheck to paycheck, moving to a LCOL city could allow you not to have to anymore.

 MCOL or Medium Cost of Living usually indicates mid-sized and small-sized cities that are slightly cheaper to live in than high cost of living areas.

 An MCOL area could be another option to consider when deciding where you would like to move to next.
-If choosing between HCOL and LCOL is difficult for you, a MCOL area might be the perfect compromise.
+If choosing between HCOL vs LCOL is difficult for you, a MCOL area might be the perfect compromise.